 - Ricky Turcios vs. Cameron Smotherman (Bantamweight)

-This stacked card features two title fights, multiple former champions, and rising stars.
-Stream it live on Paramount+ for the full experience.
-For any last-minute changes (e.g., weigh-ins or injuries), check UFC.com or ParamountPlus.com closer to fight night!
+This stacked event features one title fight, multiple former champions, and high-action matchups.
+Stream the full card live on Paramount+ (included with subscription, no extra PPV cost in the U.S. and select regions).
+For any last-minute changes (e.g., weigh-ins, injuries, or order shifts), check UFC.com or ParamountPlus.com closer to fight night on January 24, 2026! 💥

 UFC 324 Tickets: How to Buy for Gaethje vs. Pimblett in Las Vegas (January 24, 2026)

-No bags or backpacks are allowed (small clutches only, max 9″ x 5″ x 2″), so plan accordingly.
-Doors usually open 60–90 minutes before the early prelims start around 4:00–5:00 PM ET, so get there early to settle in.
-For the latest seat maps, availability, or any updates, check UFC.com/event/ufc-324 or AXS.com directly.
-Resale options exist, but stick to official sources for guaranteed legit tickets.
+No bags or backpacks are allowed (only small clutches up to 9″ x 5″ x 2″).
+Doors typically open 60–90 minutes before early prelims (around 3:00–5:00 PM ET), with the main card starting at 9:00 PM ET / 6:00 PM PT.
+Arrive early to enjoy the atmosphere.
+For the latest seat maps, availability, or event updates, check UFC.com/event/ufc-324 or AXS.com.

 How to Watch UFC 324: Gaethje vs. Pimblett